Specular: Towards Secure, Trust-minimized Optimistic Blockchain Execution: An EVM-native proof scheme

 \subsubsection{Memory}

 Since the EVM's memory $\memMS$ is a form of virtual RAM, we must utilize a commitment that supports efficient random-access partial reveals and updates.
 An obvious choice is to use a Merkle tree over the \RollupVM memory space. $\HOSS$ commits to a Merkle tree root computed over the entire contents of the \RollupVM memory space $\memMS$, where each leaf $i$ is $\KECCAK(\memMS[32i, 32i + 32])$.
-Specifically, we use a variant of Merkle tree proof implemented by \cite{merkle-tree-github} which supports efficient multi-proofs and append-proofs.

-The \textit{memory-read} proof $(i, c, p, r)$ attests to the consistency of the byte array $c$ starting at offset $i$ of $\memMS$, with respect to memory Merkle root $r$.
-The Merkle proof $p$ can be either a single-proof or a multi-proof, depending on the length of $c$.
-A multi-proof reveals and attests to the consistency of multiple Merkle tree leaves succinctly.
+The \textit{memory-read} proof $(i, c, p, r)$ authenticates the byte array $c$ starting at offset $i$ of $\memMS$, with respect to memory Merkle root $r$.
+The Merkle proof $p$ can be either a single-proof or a compact multi-proof, depending on the length of $c$.
+A compact Merkle multi-proof \cite{ramabaja2020compact} authenticates multiple Merkle tree leaves succinctly, by aggregating Merkle proofs for tree leaves and de-duplicating the tree nodes in the proof.

 Likewise, the \textit{memory-write} proof attests to the validity of a write to memory.
 That is, it proves the validity of the new content at the location written to \textit{and} that the contents at no other location were changed.
 This proof is of the form $(i, c, c', p, r, r')$, where $r'$ is the new Merkle root after the byte array $c'$ overwrites $c$ at the contiguous location starting at offset $i$ of $\memMS$.
-The verifier first verifies $(i, c, p, r)$ as performed in the memory-read proof to verify $p$ is a correct proof of consistency of $c$ in $r$.
+The verifier first verifies $(i, c, p, r)$ as performed in the memory-read proof to verify $p$ is a correct proof of the consistency of $c$ in $r$.
 It then performs memory writes based on $(i, c', p)$ to calculate the new Merkle root and compares with $r'$, the new memory Merkle root provided in the proof.
 This proves that only the memory starting at location $i$ was modified.

-The memory-read/write proof are also applicable to the calldata $I_{\bm{d}}$ and return data $\returnMS$ of EVM since they act as read-only memory during transaction execution.
+The memory-read/write proofs are also applicable to the calldata $I_{\bm{d}}$ and return data $\returnMS$ of EVM since they act as read-only memory during transaction execution.